consolelabs/mochi-ui/README.md

-# ConsoleLabs
+# Console Labs Web Foundation

 ## Introduction

-Welcome to the central hub for ConsoleLabs' web3 applications and design system packages.
+Welcome to the central hub for Console Labs' web3 applications and design system packages.
 Our team and the broader community collaboratively use these resources to craft visually appealing and accessible web applications.